tomieq/swifter/README.md

     return .ok(.text("Welcome \(login)"))
 }
 ```
+`DigestAuthentication` creates a proper challenge response, so it is a throwing function (throws proper `HttpInstantResponse`).
 ### How to add metric tracking
 `HttpRequest` has `onFinished` closure that will be executed after request is finished
 ```swift